 7 – Control of Substances Hazardous to Health Regulations 2002

-8 – BS 6700:2006 Design, installation, testing and maintenance of services supplying water for domestic use within buildings and their curtilages – Specification
+8 – BS8558:2015 Guide to the design, installation, testing and maintenance of services supplying water for domestic use within buildings and their curtilages.
+Complementary guidance to BS EN 806

 9 – The Water Supply (Water Fittings) Regulations 1999